Shrimp Scampi

 - Bring water to a boil and cook pasta according to package instructions or how you like them, al dente or well done, whatever suits your fancy.

-- Meanwhile, place the shrimp on a paper towel and blot dry.
-Bring heat oil in a skillet.
+- Meanwhile, prep the shrimp, clean and peel, if needed.
+Place the shrimp on a paper towel and blot dry.
+Then, season with salt and pepper.

-- Add the shrimp quickly to the skillet, seasoning with salt and pepper and placing it in a single layer.
-Cook for about 3 minutes, just until it's golden on one side and pink on both.
-Take immediately off the heat and place in a covered bowl to stay warm.
+- Cook the shrimp in batches.
+Heat oil in a large skillet.
+Add the shrimp quickly to the skillet, placing it in a single layer.
+Cook for about 3 minutes, on high heat, just until it’s pink and starting to turn golden.

-- Add the wine and whisk until you get all the delicious, yummy bits off the bottom of the pan.
+- Lastly, pour in the wine and whisk until you get all the delicious, yummy bits off the bottom of the pan.
+Add all the cooked shrimp to the pan as well.
+The wine will deglaze the pan and add so much flavor to the sauce.
 Reduce the wine on high heat for about 3-5 minutes.

-- Off the heat, add the butter and whisk until it melts.
+- Off the heat, add the fresh herbs.
+Mix to combine.

 Snezhana